BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 The responsibilities of the backend are the following:
 * Display the HTML/JS frontend in some sort of webview that the user can interact with.
-* Re-download the frontend each time the app is opened, if an internet connection is present.
+* Download the frontend the first time the app is opened.
 * Cache the frontend locally, so the app can be used without an internet connection.
+* Download the file version.txt each time the frontend is opened, and re-download all files if the number in the version.txt file has increased.
 * Connect to and communicate with bluetooth-enabled robots.
 * Provide sensor information (accelerometers, etc.) from the device to the frontend when requested.